pearsonkyle/Signal-Alignment/README.md

 ## Alignment via chi-squared minimization
 The first alignment technique is labeled "align_spectra".
 This function shifts a signal by resampling it via linear interpolation, the edges of the signal are ignored because the algorithm focuses on aligning two signals within a region of interest.
 The shifted signal is then compared to a "template" signal where a chi-squared minimization occurs to derive the optimal offset between the two.
 Each signal (template and shifted) is normalized (mean=1) prior to shifting so that the algorithm focuses mainly on comparing the shape of the data.
+One caveat about this techqnique, it is prone to finding local minimum unless priors are heavily constrained since it uses a gradient-based optimization method.

 ## Alignment via Fourier space